 The departmental requirements found in this Handbook supplement those set by the MSU Graduate School.
 Complete program guidelines, prerequisites and requirements, committee assignments, and both written and oral comprehensive examination information can be found in the MSU Graduate Catalog at the following URL.
-Students and advisors should refer to the catalog for the most current program information. http://catalog.montana.edu/graduate/letters-science/mathematical-sciences/phd-mathematics-education/
+Students and advisors should refer to the catalog for the most current program information.
+Click here or visit http://catalog.montana.edu/graduate/let ters-science/mathematical-sciences/phd-mathematics-education/ to view the full catalog description.